open/close all folders

 - Lord of the Rings: In a variation on this trope Aragorn gains control of a ghost army of oathbreakers bound to serve the king, in both the film and the book The Return of the King and uses it to save Minas Tirith.
 Different from most examples in that they retained their sapience and only agreed to serve him in the battle because he, as rightful heir to the throne, promised to accept it as fulfillment of their broken oath and thus make it possible for them to finally pass on.

 - The Mummy Trilogy:

-- In the second movie the mummy returns and attempts to gain control of the Army of Anubis.
+- The Mummy Returns: The mummy returns and attempts to gain control of the Army of Anubis.
 Cutting off their heads is the only way to kill them, not that it helps since more will show up anyway.
 They can only be sealed away, not destroyed.

-- The Dragon Emperor's Army the Terracotta army in the third movie, although the heroes get access to another Sealed Army in a Can in the form of his many dead slaves.
+- The Mummy: Tomb of the Dragon Emperor: The Dragon Emperor's Army the Terracotta army, although the heroes get access to another Sealed Army in a Can in the form of his many dead slaves.
 They aren't exactly superior combatants, but they hold their own.

-- The Golden Army from Hellboy II.
+- The Golden Army from Hellboy II: The Golden Army.
 An army of 4900 (More accurately, 70 times 70 soldiers) invincible, untireable, clockwork warriors, to be precise.
 They're controlled by a MacGuffin that was split into three pieces to prevent it from ever being used again.

 - The buried alien army in The War of the Worlds remake.